openforis/sepal-doc/docs/source/setup/filezilla.rst

 .. note::

-    Since SEPAL's built-in tools for uploading and downloading are limited, large amounts of data should be uploaded or downloaded using an FTP solution, such as FileZilla® (for more information, see **FTP solution** below).
+    Since SEPAL's -in tools for uploading and downloading are limited, large amounts of data should be uploaded or downloaded using an FTP solution, such as FileZilla® (for more information, see **FTP solution** below).

 Jupyter Notebook
 ^^^^^^^^^^^^^^^^